UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ![Sample Output Images 2nd Attempt]({{'/assets/images/team09/attempt_2.png' | relative_url}}){: style="width: 500px; max-width: 100%;"}
 <center><b>Fig 8.1.</b> Sample Output Images From the Second Attempt</center>

 Similar to attempt one, as shown in the above figure, no meaningful image was generated even after ~200k iterations, also noticed from the training loss, the discriminator suffered from a training failure, indicated by a much higher loss than the generator loss.
-Therefore, it is necessary to change the learning rate which lead to attempt 3.
+Therefore, it is necessary to change the learning rate which leads to attempt 3.

 #### Third Attempt
 This attempt fix the learning rate issue by changing the learning rate for the discriminator to 0.0002, while keeping the learning rate for generator as 0.0025.
-The ViT discriminator is also slightly changed to have only 6 transformer blocks instead of 10 while keeping the rest of the configurations the same as the second attempt:
+The ViT discriminator was also slightly changed to have only 6 transformer blocks instead of 10 while keeping the rest of the configurations the same as the second attempt:
 ```
 ViTDiscriminator                      Parameters  Buffers  Output shape    Datatype
 ---                                   ---         ---      ---             ---